-There are three simple steps you'll need to take to establish an NHS chapter in your school.
-Please note that parents and students cannot apply to establish a chapter, though they are encouraged to share this information with their local school officials.
+In just three simple steps, a school can establish an NHS chapter.
+(Note that parents and students cannot apply to establish a chapter.
+Please share this information with local school officials.)

 There are a few things to consider and prepare before beginning the official application process.

-Review the National Honor Society Constitution and ensure your school is willing to comply with its guidelines.
+- Review the National Honor Society Constitution and make sure your school is willing to comply with it.

-Appoint a five-member faculty council.
-The council will meet at least once a year to select new NHS members and review and revise chapter procedures (see Article VII).
+- Appoint a five-member faculty council.
+The council meets at least once a year to select new NHS members and review and revise chapter procedures.

 Step 2: Complete a New Chapter Application

-Alternatively, you can download the new chapter application here.
-(Virtual schools, please also download this questionnaire if not submitting online.)
+You can also download the new chapter application here.
+(Virtual schools, please also download this questionnaire if you are not submitting the application online.)